Guest contributor: Teresa Mitchell-Paterson, Bowel Care Nutritionist at Bowel Cancer Australia

 Eating more fruit and veggies can lower your risk of disease, and even help you look and feel younger!

 We’ve always known we should be eating our 5&2, but now there are even more compelling reasons to bump up our intake of fruit and vegetables, as well as cutting down our meat consumption.
-Naturopath and nutritional advisor to Bowel Cancer Australia, Teresa Mitchell Paterson, explains the benefits, as well as how we can start moving to a more plant-based diet.
+Naturopath and Bowel Care Nurse at Bowel Cancer Australia, Teresa Mitchell Paterson, explains the benefits, as well as how we can start moving to a more plant-based diet.

 + CUT YOUR CANCER RISK

 Researchers have found the risk of bowel cancer goes up by 17 per cent for each 100g of red meat consumed per day and by 18 per cent per 50g of processed meat.

 By contrast, eating non-starchy fruit and vegetables has a protective effect against cancer, but 95 per cent of Australians do not reach the recommended intake.
 We need to be aiming for five serves of vegetables and two serves of fruit per day – it sounds a lot, but juicing, stewing, soups and salads can help.